pepopowitz/stevenhicks.me/blog/2021/03/thinking-in-terms-of-redwood.md

 tags: post
 layout: blog
 snippet: I'm in love with RedwoodJS.
 How do I think in terms of Redwood to build a feature?
 I've got a PR that demonstrates it.
+tweet: I'm in love with RedwoodJS.
+How do I think in terms of Redwood to build a feature?
+I've got a PR that demonstrates it.
 draft: false
 ---